 If you’re delivering to multiple Amazon FBA facilities or to multiple 3PLs, LCL service will allow you to split your shipment, rather than sending multiple full containers.

-Flexport has its own weekly consol box on several lanes (these are detailed here).
+Flexport has its own weekly consol box on hundreds of lanes.
 This allows us to lock in low rates with the carriers, for consistently below-market rates that are protected from market fluctuation.

 We’re very selective about what goods are consolidated into an LCL shipment -- no hazardous materials, no liquids, no perishables -- which means that if you’re shipping with Flexport LCL, you’ll see a significantly lower risk of inspection and delay than with a traditional LCL provider.